Tailoring your degree

-During his degree, Toby had the ability to choose what he studied due to a vast number of optional modules available to him.
-Having this freedom meant he could study the topics he wanted to explore, under academics he had a specific interest in.
+During his degree, Toby was able to choose what he studied due to the vast number of optional modules available to him.
+Having this freedom meant he could study the topics he wanted to explore, and under those academics he admired.

 Toby found the support he gained throughout his degree to be invaluable, and he enjoyed every part of his time at Reading - even the dissertation.

 "The best thing about being a student at Reading was the access to specialists and the support they gave you.
 Whether it was penning short stories on the creative writing module or rummaging around the Samuel Beckett archives - you were guided, it truly felt personal, you could craft your own path, explore the topics that interested you.

 "Without a doubt, my favourite experience was working on my dissertation.
 I know a lot of people panic at the idea of 10,000 words but I think that the long-form exploration of a topic, to me at least, was fulfilling - I felt like I had the time to explore the critical conversation already happening and add to it meaningfully."

 Toby met his now business partner whilst studying at the University of Reading.
 Together they set up their film production company Motionblurr.
 His favourite thing about his career is the ability to tell stories - a skill which he picked up during his degree.

 "All the practice I had at researching and comprehension exercises - learning what makes a good narrative - these are things I use every day.
 You also then have to be able to sell that idea and convince others, so calling upon that tool set I have, writing to persuade, writing to advise - it's something I quite often take for granted."

 Preparing to get the most out of your degree

 To get the most enjoyment out of his degree, Toby prepared his module choices well in advance.